 Lindeman first became excited about track and field as a seventh grader at Phoenix Christian Grade School in Arizona, when his physical education teacher took his class to a collegiate track dual-meet featuring Arizona State and New Mexico.
 Later, the influences of his high school track coaches, according to Lindeman, "unknowingly inspired me to pursue coaching."

 Following a stint as the boys' track and cross country coach at Westwood High School in Mesa, Ariz., Lindeman moved up to the collegiate ranks, becoming an assistant track coach at Arizona State, coaching the field events for the men's team.
-The 1982 Sun Devil team won Arizona State's first-ever PAC-10 title in track and field.
+With Lindeman on staff, the 1982 Sun Devil team won Arizona State's first-ever PAC-10 title in track and field.

 In 1982, Lindeman went to the University of Arizona as an assistant coach of the men's and women's teams, overseeing the sprints, hurdles and jumps.
 Both the men's and women's teams placed in the top 10 at the 1984 NCAA Championships.

 Lindeman credits Len Miller at Arizona State University and Dave Murray at the University of Arizona for giving him his first opportunities at the university level and teaching him about coaching collegiate athletes.
 For his 11 years of coaching within the state of Arizona, Lindeman was inducted into the Arizona Track Coaches Association's Hall of Fame as a member of the Class of 2009.